kev-kev-kev/Analytics/README.md

-# Analytics
+# Indices
- Analytics To Upload To TradingView
+Crypto Indices for TradingView